ihaseebullah/PropertyGo/README.md

 - Further enhancing customer satisfaction.

 ## Summary
-REMS has significantly transformed our client's real estate management practices, driving efficiency, profitability, and customer satisfaction.
-With its comprehensive features and seamless integration capabilities, REMS stands as a testament to our commitment to delivering innovative solutions that empower businesses to thrive in today's dynamic real estate landscape.
+PROPERTY GO has significantly transformed our client's real estate management practices, driving efficiency, profitability, and customer satisfaction.
+With its comprehensive features and seamless integration capabilities, PROPERTY GO stands as a testament to our commitment to delivering innovative solutions that empower businesses to thrive in today's dynamic real estate landscape.